samanthraj/Privacy_preserving_rag/README.md

 # Privacy-Preserving RAG Chatbot

 A full-stack AI chatbot that uses Retrieval-Augmented Generation (RAG) to deliver accurate, context-grounded responses — while minimizing hallucination and keeping user data private.
-Built with a ChatGPT-style interface, powered by Groq and PostgreSQL.
+Built with a ChatGPT-style interface, powered by Groq and VectorDb.

 ---